cmda-minor-web-1718/performance-matters-checklist/readme.md

 ## Miscellaneous

 *   Tip: Different profile / user in Chrome without extensions
+*   Try to avoid redirects, these can impose high latency overhead
 *   Add some more points here...

 ## Audits